zgcrowno/Captain-s-Log/Backups/captainsLog/captainsLog-0/README.txt

 --Species: Human
 --Ship: Ricecake
 --Guns: 1
---Cannon: This cannon fires a highly powerful singularity burst that pulls enemies to its center upon detonation, doing continual damage while active.
+--Cannon: This cannon fires a highly powerful singularity burst from its stern, doing continual damage each turn to enemies in its radius.
 --Active Ability:
---Passive Ability:
+--Passive Ability: Diverts energy to its rotating thrusters, thus allowing it to turn 180 degrees in a single turn.
 --Build: Small
 --Loyalty: Human
 --Notes: More maneuverable than the Sidecar, but not quite as fast.
 It has the lowest health/shields in the game, and only one regular gun.
 Its cannon is quite powerful, though.